 Why online privacy is important

 In the age of hashtags, likes, tweets, shares and snaps, online privacy can seem almost non-existent.
-We're sharing our lives through social media now more than ever.
-If we're voluntarily handing over so much personal information, what’s so important about online privacy?
+So, what’s all the fuss about?

 Your personal and financial information is highly desirable to cyber criminals.
-With the theft of your identity, a cybercriminal may be able to access your banking details, obtain credit cards or loans and create a trail of credit rating destruction all in your name.
-Stay smart online by keeping your friends close and your information closer.
+After stealing your identity, they may be able to access your banking details, obtain credit cards or loans, and destroy your credit rating.
+In fact, the Australian Cyber Security Centre estimates $300 million is lost to cybercrime each year.

 Your identity is extremely valuable.
-Being able to prove you are you is important for most aspects of life — from applying for a home loan to getting a passport.
-Having your identity stolen can compromise everyday activities and undermine your reputation, both privately and professionally.
-That's why it's extremely important to protect your personal privacy online.
-Here's how you can protect your online identity:
+Being able to prove that you are you is important for most aspects of life — from applying for a home loan to getting a passport.
+If it’s stolen, it can compromise everyday activities and undermine your reputation, both privately and professionally.
+Here are some tips for you can help protect your identity online:

-- Be aware of scams like phishing scams and email scams, which attempt to collect your personal information, e.g. account and passphrase details
+- Be aware of scams like phishing scams and email scams, which attempt to collect personal information like your account and passphrase details.

-- Be cautious about requests of personal information online.
-If something seems dodgy then it probably is
+- Be cautious about online requests for personal information.
+If something seems dodgy then it probably is.

 - Be careful who you hand your private payment details over to.
 Only use a reputable payment method like a credit card on a secure site, and never email your credit card details to anyone.

-Safeguard your business' online privacy from cyber crime
+You'll safeguard your business' online privacy against cyber crime

-According to communications.gov, cyber crime cost Australian businesses $276,323 on average in 2015.
-With cyber security attacks affecting 33% of all Australian businesses.
-These attacks are both disruptive and costly, so it's paramount that your business maintains its online privacy through cyber attack prevention.
+Online security breaches are disruptive and costly, so it's important for your business to maintain its online privacy through cyber attack prevention.
 Some simple preventative measures to protect your business online are:

 - Ensure virus protection software is installed and up to date on all networked computers to protect your files and business information, including employee and customer databases.

-Social media is a great way to stay to share precious moments with friends and family.
-However, without the right precautions social media can be an avenue for cyber criminals to exploit your personal privacy and that of your family.
-Some precautions you can take to protect your identity are:
+Social media is a great way to share what’s going on in your life with friends and family.
+However, without the right precautions, cyber criminals can use social media to exploit you and your family’s privacy.
+Here are a few precautions you can take to protect your identity:

 - Limit the amount of personal information you publish on social media.
-For example, never display your address and personal phone number
+For example, never display your address or personal phone number.

 - Have a chat with your children about the potential dangers of sharing personal information on social media platforms.
 Some important things to discuss are:

-- Images can be saved and shared elsewhere, so be careful when sending pictures of yourself, including explicit material.
+- Images can be saved and shared elsewhere, so be careful when sending pictures of yourself.